+The scope of the Review is defined by its Terms of Reference, available here.
 This Review will focus primarily on the governing framework of the Tasmanian State Service.
 It will identify structural, legislative and administrative improvements that will transform current structures, services and practices to deliver a more efficient and effective public service.
 It will also reflect on lessons learned during the COVID-19 pandemic to identify improved ways of working.

 This is primarily a structural review.
 However, it is anticipated that broader findings related to operational and cultural improvements may arise in the process.

 The key focus areas of the Review are:

 - Facilitating public service change and innovation that improves the delivery of public policy and services to support the aims of government and meet the needs of the community;

 - Identifying opportunities to improve the delivery of government services, programs, projects and other initiatives, including information technology platforms;